matoanbach/RHCSA/Sample Exams/largeone.md

 27. On rhcsa1 set up a cron job for user70 to search for files by the name “core” in the /var directory and copy them to the directory /var/tmp/coredir1.
 This job should run every Monday at 1:20 a.m.

 28. On rhcsa1 create a logical volume called lvol1 of size 280MB in vgtest volume group.
 Mount the ext4 file system persistently to /mnt/mnt1.

+29. On rhcsa1 create a logical volume called lvo2 of size 400MiB in vgo2 volume group.
+Mount the vfat file system persistently to /mnt/vfatfs.